Fusion1013/AvasarVault/Major Locations/Elisus/Preᴙ/Cities/Wrᴎgord.md

 While [[House Dorofei]] and [[House Terenti]] struggle for control over the city, another player has managed to enter the game. [[House Vikentiv]] have managed to take control of a majority of the trade routes in and out of the capital, giving the power over the other houses.
 ## The Master of Coin (Master Deneg)
 The Master of Coin is a critical position, currently held by [[House Terenti]].
-The Master of Coin oversees taxation, trade agreements, and the city treasury.
+The Master of Coin overseas taxation, trade agreements, and the city treasury.
 ## High Magistrate (Glavnyy Sudya)
 Oversees the city's legal system.
 This position is selected by consensus between the major houses to maintain neutrality, though [[House Dorofei]] typically influences the appointment.
 The position is currently held by [[Anatol Karskov]], an independent but subtly allied figure to [[House Dorofei|Dorofei]].
 ## Overseer of Trade (Nadzornik Torgovli)